GSA/resources.data.gov/pages/_resources/m-13-13-guidance.md

 ---
+name: "Supplemental Guidance on the Implementation of M-13-13 “Open Data Policy – Managing Information as an Asset” "
+slug: m-13-13-guidance
+description: This document focuses on near-term efforts agencies must take to meet the five initial requirements of M-13-13, which were due November 30, 2013.
+source: resources.data.gov
+category: Data management & governance
+tags:
+  - open data
+  - internal-todo
+policy_tags:
+  - M-13-13
+format: ""
 details: >
   {: .bgbox.success}

   Following the November 30, 2013 deadline, agencies shall report progress on a quarterly basis, and performance will be tracked through the [Office of Management and Budget Integrated Data Collection (IDC)](../../PoD/IDC/), the [Project Open Data Dashboard](http://labs.data.gov/dashboard/offices) and [Open Data Cross-Agency Priority (CAP) Goal](http://goals.performance.gov/opendata).
 Meeting the requirements of this guidance will ensure agencies are putting in place a basic infrastructure for inventorying, managing, and opening up data to unlock the value created by opening up information resources.

   ---------------------------

   *Moved from Project Open Data to resources.data.gov.
 References to Project Open Data have been preserved as links have been updated.*